windhustler/Interoperability-Protocol-Security-Checklist/audit-checklists/Wormhole.md

 When implementing Wormhole guardian set updates, proper handling of the transition period is crucial.
 The protocol needs to maintain both old and new guardian sets active during the transition period to ensure continuous operation.
 This issue can affect any chain implementing Wormhole guardian sets.

+The following is an example from TON blockchain smart contracts of incorrect handling of guardian node transitions.

 ```func
 ;; Example of incorrect strict equality check during guardian set transition
 ;; This issue can occur in any chain's implementation of Wormhole guardian sets